One Small Shift Can Make a Big Difference

 In August of 2013, on the brink of breakdown, I finally surrendered.
 On top of the difficulties with my ex, I had to deal with massive insecurities and tension in other areas of my life.
 I was struggling at work, my mother had cancer, and I was tormented by watching a loved one battle his own addiction and mental health issues.

-There was also the matter of my three year old son.
+There was also the matter of my three-year-old son.
 I found him difficult to manage, to be with, and to care for.
 To some extent, he scared me.
 A big boy, with a stubborn streak, he always seemed argumentative, uncooperative, and even aggressive.
-I worried about who he would grow into, and imagined when he would be able to easily overpower me.
+I worried about who he would grow into.
+I imagined when he would be able to easily overpower me.
 I wanted to be able to love him well, but I just didn’t know how.
-I feel sure now that I should have sought help for post natal depression then.
+I feel sure now that I should have sought help for postpartum depression then.

 When I surrendered to the breakdown, I was a mess for a few months, but then enrolled in a course to train as a Yoga instructor in April 2014.
 I knew I had finally stepped onto the right path, and immediately felt calmer for having made the commitment to this new path.
 I felt a shift and level of relaxation descend over me.

 Still drinking heavily and smoking far too many cigarettes and joints, I was able to better control my drinking; ceasing to drink alone for the first time in a long while.